COVID-19 Updates: State of public health emergency declared.

 Grant agreements will incorporate a grant reporting and payment schedule specific to the recipient and funded project to define:

 Recipients are required to submit interim reports or final reports, as the case may be, that align with the project outcomes and measure against the requirements set out in the grant agreement.

-Questions about the grant and the application process should be directed to:
+Questions about the grant should be directed to:

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.

 You will not receive a reply.
 Submissions that include telephone numbers, addresses, or emails will be removed.